Non-perturbative methods for false vacuum decay: A quasi-stationary effective action for false vacuum decay

-\paragraph{The quasi-stationary effective action} Motivated by the picture of radiative corrections as quasi-stationary patches of field space, we propose a new formalism for FV decay based on a non-perturbative integration over local fluctuations in field space.
-Under the assumption that the phase varies rapidly everywhere except in certain non-overlapping regions of bounce-like field configurations $U_n$, we may write the path integral as
+Motivated by the picture of radiative corrections as quasi-stationary patches of field space, we propose a new formalism for FV decay based on a non-perturbative generalization of the stationary phase approximation which integrates over local fluctuations in field space.
+Under the assumption that the phase varies rapidly everywhere except in certain non-overlapping regions of bounce-like field configurations $U_n$, we may write an arbitrary path integral as